Business and Tourism

 The region is home to some of Australia’s leading brands and businesses and with a population of around 45,000, East Gippsland offers a stable workforce, low unemployment, a strong industry training sector and job opportunities across a range of sectors and professions.

-Find detailed information about the regional economy, including household disposable income, employment by sector, productivity, population and demographics, economic indicators, labour force statistics and gross regional product by industry, in the shire’s online Economic Profile.
+Find detailed information about the regional economy, including household disposable income, employment by sector, productivity, population and demographics, economic indicators, labour force statistics and gross regional product by industry, view East Gippsland's Economic Profile.

 So whether it is the commercial hub of Bairnsdale, the coastal delights of Lakes Entrance, the pretty lakeside villages of Metung or Paynesville, the peaceful beauty of Mallacoota, Orbost or Marlo along the Snowy River, or the High Country heritage in Omeo, East Gippsland’s towns and villages have much to offer.
 Find out more about East Gippsland’s towns and villages.